 Amber Heard Lawyers Focus on Johnny Depp’s Drug and Alcohol Use

-Lawyers for Amber Heard, the ex-wife of Johnny Depp, focused on the film actor’s drug and alcohol use Wednesday at trial following the actor’s defamation lawsuit against his ex-wife, while defending her from the Depp’s accusations that she falsely portrayed him as an abusive husband.
+Amber Heard Lawyers Focus on Johnny Depp’s Drug and Alcohol Use Lawyers for Amber Heardthe ex-wife of Johnny Deppzeroed in on the movie star’s drug and alcohol use Wednesday as they defended her from Depp’s accusations that she falsely portrayed him as a abusive husband.

 “Mrs. Heard says, ‘JD is out on a spree,’ and your response is, ‘Where are the kids?’
 Right?” asked Rottenborn.